Deep Late-Time Observations of the Supernova Impostors SN 1954J and SN 1961V: SN 1961V in NGC 1058

 Figure \ref{fig:constraint} shows the allowed luminosities as a function of $E(B-V)$ and fixed temperature for both the blue- and red-normalized models.
 The progenitor had L$_*$ $\approx$ 10$^{6.4}$ L$_\odot$ \citep{goodrich_sn_1989}, so we expect the survivor to be comparably luminous.
 Only the hottest stars with the highest reddening come close to reaching the progenitor luminosity.
 The measured stellar luminosity and $E(B-V)$ for stars 6 and 11 are shown for comparison.
 In these models, hot stars can be luminous because they need only pass through the \textit{F475W} band point while lying below all the other bands.
 In the red-normalized case, with the right amount of extinction, the observed SED can be matched to the extincted Rayleigh-Jeans tail of a hot star, allowing the very high total luminosities for the red-normalized case.

 However, we trust both the \textit{F475W} and \textit{F814W} band luminosities and so should have our models fit both.
 Unlike the IR data, there are no flags indicating any problems, and star 7 is nicely visible and isolated in both images.
-If we ignore star 7's near-IR photometry and just model the optical photometry with DUSTY (see Figure {\ref{fig:SED}), we find much tighter constraints on the star's temperature, luminosity, and foreground extinction.
+If we ignore star 7's near-IR photometry and just model the optical photometry with DUSTY (see Figure \ref{fig:SED}), we find much tighter constraints on the star's temperature, luminosity, and foreground extinction.
 Table \ref{tab:dusty} shows the results.

-The luminosity is required to be nearly three orders of magnitude less than that of the progenitor of SN 1961V.
+{The luminosity is required to be nearly three orders of magnitude less than that of the progenitor of SN 1961V.}

 Figure \ref{fig:SED} also shows the \textit{F606W} data from 1994 (PI: Illingworth under program 5446) and the \textit{F450W} and \textit{F814W} data from 2001 (PI: Smartt under program 9042) reported in \citet{van_dyk_possible_2002}.
 Star 7 appears to have systematically faded by 1.7 mag in \textit{F475W}.
 It would require an increasing optical depth of $\Delta \tau_{F475W}$ = 1.74 to explain this change with dust.
 In \textit{F814W}, there is a systematic fading of 1.4 mag, which corresponds to a change in optical depth of $\Delta \tau_{F814W}$ = 1.17.
 For comparison, stars 4, 6, and 9, show no significant changes, and any changes for stars 2 and 11 (Figure \ref{fig:SED}) are far less significant.
 However, the quality of the old data is poor and the region around SN 1961V is only barely on the detector (see Figures 2 and 3 in \citeauthor{van_dyk_possible_2002} \citeyear{van_dyk_possible_2002}).
-Examining the images, we had difficulty convincing ourselves that the fading is real, but it is at least clear that there is no significant brightening of the source.
+Examining the images, we had difficulty convincing ourselves that the fading is actually real, but it is at least clear that there is no significant brightening of the source.
 If we pretend that the change in magnitude is reversed and that the source could have at most brightened by 1.7 and 1.4 mag in \textit{F475W} and \textit{F814W}, we find that $\tau_{F475W} < 1.02$ and $\tau_{F814W} < 0.89$ based on Equation 4.

 \citet{van_dyk_its_2012} argue for the existence of a survivor of SN 1961V based partially on the H$\alpha$ emission.
 If the H$\alpha$ emission comes from the ionized ejecta, then $L_{H\alpha}$ should fall off with time, in this case, by a factor of 4.4 between the last two spectra taken of star 7.
 We examined the reported H$\alpha$ fluxes from \citet{goodrich_sn_1989} and \citet{chu_nature_2004} looking for signs of variability, but we could not identify any directly comparable estimates of the H$\alpha$ flux.